ahv15/amfoss-tasks/README.md

 |Task-12|https://github.com/ahv15/amfoss-tasks/tree/master/Task-12|

 I also watched around 3 CS50 videos in the beginning to get a basic understanding of programming and attempted a few problems in Task-13.My blog has been written in my website.
 Having some trouble with the twitter cli need to modify it.Completed ping-pong game using javascript and also attempted task-4 need to check to find error.Completed bandit with some difficulty from level 7.Task-5,10,13 are not complete.
 And Task-3,4,6 have some errors.
+My twitter cli is not complete as i had tried it differently before which was incorrect and now I tried it differently, so I should modify it.

 My blogspot can be found in the following link: https://ahv15.github.io/2019/08/19/Blogpost.html